VicGanoh/ATM-MACHINE/README.md

-# Java-Exercise
+# ATM-MACHINE
-ATM Machine Outline
+ATM Machine Outline (console-based application)
 a.
 The system should show the following top menu.
 Write a function that simply displays this menu 1.Sign in
 2.Balance